Sean-w94/atmos/article/article.md

 It's possible to compose a tag from several sources by redeclaring the tag and compiling each declaration separately.
 Browserify in conjunction with Riotify automatically compiles the tags via the `require` statement.

-This means we can decouple style from structure whilst also isolating it's domain of influence to a particular view.
+This means we can decouple style from structure whilst also isolating its domain of influence to a particular view.

 Let's take a look at the `excitement-in` view (this is the view that uses emoticons for user input)